The Berry Street and University Drive intersection will reopen Monday, three weeks ahead of schedule.

 Citizens and city officials were initially wary of the expedited plan but after officials explained the process and answered questions the crowd applauded for the expedited plan.

-The final look will replicate the work done between Waits Avenue to Forest Park Boulevard for the Berry Street initiative, Arty Wheaton-Rodriguez, senior planner for the Fort Worth Planning and Development Department, said.
+will replicate the work done between Waits Avenue to Forest Park Boulevard for the Berry Street initiative, Arty Wheaton-Rodriguez, senior planner for the Fort Worth Planning and Development Department, said.

 This will include narrowing of the streets, on-street parking, widened sidewalks, enhanced crosswalks and medians, roadway and pedestrian lighting, street furniture, street trees and landscaping, Chuck McLure, a senior engineering technician with the department of transportation and public works with the City of Fort Worth, said.